-Simone de Beauvoir's Existentialist Ethics as a Prophylactic for Ideology Obsession and Ideology Addiction: An Uplifting Philosophy for Philosophical Practice
+Simone de Beauvoir's Existentialist Ethics as an Antidote for Ideology Addiction

-Guy du Plessis1
+Guy du Plessis

-I-System Institute for Transdisciplinary Studies Utah State University
+I-System Institute for Transdisciplinary Studies

+Utah State University

-Abstract: Central to the philosophical practice is the application of philosophers' work by philosophical practitioners to inspire, educate, and guide their clients.
-For example, in Logic-Based Therapy (LBT), a philosophical practice methodology developed by Elliot Cohen, philosophical practitioners help their clients to find an uplifting philosophy that promotes a guiding virtue that acts as an antidote to unrealistic and often self-defeating conclusions derived from irrational premises.
-In this essay, I will explore the existential ethics of Simone de Beauvoir, a French existentialist philosopher, and writer.
-I present the argument that Beauvoir's existential ethics, more specifically her articulation of ambiguity, can act as an uplifting philosophy, as per LBT methodology, which could be of value to philosophical practitioners to inspire, educate and guide their counselees for confronting problems of living.
-I will present my discussion of Beauvoir's existential ethics in the context of ideological obsession and ideology addiction, which is often supported by the reasoning that underlies the cardinal fallacy of existential perfectionism.
-I will argue that Beauvoir's existential ethics could serve as a prophylactic for ideological obsession and ideology addiction.
-I will also suggest that LBT may be particularly suited when addressing the selfdefeating, unrealistic conclusions derived from irrational premises in practical reasoning that may fuel ideological obsession because it could provide a methodology to address irrational beliefs in a way that could mitigate the fragmentation anxiety that may arise when relinquishing maladaptive self-object organizations.
+Abstract: Central to philosophical practice is the application of philosophers' work by philosophical practitioners to inspire, educate, and guide their clients.
+For example, in Logic-Based Therapy (LBT) philosophical practitioners help their clients to find an uplifting philosophy that promotes guiding virtues that counteract unrealistic and often self-defeating conclusions derived from irrational premises.
+I will present the argument that Simone de Beauvoir's existentialist ethics can be applied as an uplifting philosophy as per LBT methodology, and therefore has utility for philosophical practice.
+Additionally, I will propose that Beauvoir's existentialist ethics, as an uplifting philosophy, may act as an antidote for ideological obsession and ideology addiction.
+I will also suggest that LBT may be a suitable intervention when challenging the unrealistic conclusions derived from illogical premises in practical reasoning that contribute to ideological obsession, because it can contest irrational beliefs in a way that could mitigate the fragmentation anxiety that often arise when individuals relinquish maladaptive self-object organizations.

-Keywords: Simone de Beauvoir, Ideological Obsession, Ideology Addiction, Self-deception, Philosophical Practice
+Keywords: Simone de Beauvoir, Existentialism, Ideological Obsession, Ideology Addiction, Self-deception, Fragmentation Anxiety, Philosophical Practice

-Central to the philosophical practice is the application of philosophers' work by philosophical practitioners to inspire, educate, and guide their clients.
-For example, in Logic-Based Therapy (LBT), a philosophical practice methodology developed by Elliot Cohen, philosophical practitioners help their clients to find an uplifting philosophy that promotes a guiding virtue that acts as an antidote to "self-defeating, unrealistic conclusions [derived] from irrational premises in practical reasoning" (Cohen, 2013, ix) and thus provides "a rational framework for confronting problems of living" (Cohen 2013, xix).2
+Central to philosophical practice is the application of philosophers' work by philosophical practitioners to inspire, educate, and guide their clients.
+For example, in Logic-Based Therapy (LBT), a philosophical practice methodology developed by American philosopher Elliot Cohen, philosophical practitioners help their clients to find an uplifting philosophy that promotes guiding virtues that counteracts "self-defeating, unrealistic conclusions [derived] from irrational premises in practical reasoning" (Cohen, 2013, ix) and thus provides "a rational framework for confronting problems of living" (Cohen 2013, xix).